$d$-connectivity of the random graph with restricted budget: Proof for the case

 the above expression rewrites

 which by~\eqref{eq E_i,j} is also equal to $(1+o(1))\Prob(\cE_{i_1,j_1})\Prob(\cE_{i_2, j_2})$.
 Thus,

 which means that a.a.s.\ $H$ contains

 edges.
-We conclude by Theorem~1 from~\cite{KLS13} which implies that the binomial random directed graph on $M$ vertices and with edge probability $q = \omega^3 M^{-1}$ a.a.s.\ contains a cycle covering $(1-\omega^{-1})M$ vertices, and the fact that $H$ a.a.s.\ dominates such a graph by Remark~\ref{rem comp}. \end{proof}
+We conclude by Theorem~1 from~\cite{KLS13} implying that the binomial random directed graph on $M$ vertices and with edge probability $q = \omega^3/M$ a.a.s.\ contains a directed cycle covering $M-M/\omega$ vertices, and the fact that $H$ a.a.s.\ dominates such a graph by Remark~\ref{rem comp}. \end{proof}

 \textbf{Stage 3.1: completing the picture for $d=2$.} ($(1+o(1))n\log n/2$ rounds, $o(n)$ accepted edges)\\